Summer Ghost

-Summer Ghost (サマーゴースト, Samā Gōsuto) is a Japanese animated short film produced by Flat Studio and directed by Loundraw.
-It was released in Japanese theaters on November 12, 2021.
+Summer Ghost (サマーゴースト, Samā Gōsuto) is a Japanese animated fantasy drama short film produced by Flat Studio and directed by Loundraw.
+It was released in Japanese theaters by Avex Pictures on November 12, 2021.

 Plot

 High school students Tomoya, Aoi and Ryō, who met via social media, decide to investigate rumors of a "Summer Ghost", which shows up at night on an abandoned airfield when fireworks are set off.
 As they do so, the ghost does in fact appear - it is a young woman named Ayane.
 She tells them that she can only be seen by people who have already reached out towards death.
 In flashbacks, it is revealed how this applies to the students: Tomoya has lost hope for his future because his controlling mother is forcing him to abandon his passion for art in favor of academic studies, Aoi is suicidal because of bullying, and Ryō has a terminal disease with less than a year to live.

 Tomoya returns to meet Ayane again, and learns that she died after being hit by a car, whose driver then buried her in a suitcase to evade punishment.
 Helping Ayane find her body to give closure to her mother becomes an obsession for Tomoya, and when Aoi sees him by coincidence, she and Ryō decide to help, which eventually leads to success.

 A year later, it is summer again, and Tomoya, Aoi and Ryō meet on the abandoned airfield.
 Their friendship has given Tomoya the courage to oppose his mother and pursue his artistic ambitions, and Aoi has found the confidence to confront her bullies.
 However, Ryō died in a hospital, in the presence of the other two.
 They have now come to meet him as a ghost.